 How Do I Add Someone to My Insurance?

 It’s very easy to add someone to your car insurance.
 In many cases, you can do this online, or you can call an insurance agent.
 You’ll need some basic information about the new driver in order to add them to your insurance policy.
-The information you need varies between insurance providers, but generally, you’ll need their name, gender, birth date, Social Security number, job description, the length of time they’ve had their driver’s license, and any traffic tickets or accidents they’ve had in the past few years.
-With this information, you can sign up within a few minutes.
+The information you need varies between insurance providers, but generally, you’ll need their name, gender, birth date, license number, Social Security number, job description, the length of time they’ve had their driver’s license, and any traffic tickets or accidents they’ve had in the past few years.
+With this information, you can add a new driver to your policy within a few minutes.

 When Should I Temporarily Add Someone to My Insurance?

 There are a few situations in which it makes the most sense to temporarily add someone to your insurance.
 A common example of this is adult children coming home to live with you for a month or two and borrowing your car.
 They will be there long enough that they should be on your insurance, but not so long that you should consider adjusting the policy altogether.
 Another instance may be a roommate who uses your car a few times a month.
 Generally, you should be adding anyone that lives with you and uses your car.
 In these instances, temporarily adding the new driver to your insurance policy is the easiest solution.